Bookmark the FeedLinksContact

 Fuel Availability

 Petrol comes in many guises of quality, with most petrol engines requiring a minimum octane level to work.
 For a diesel engine, diesel is diesel, and in some of the more backward places you may visit on expedition, diesel is more likely to be found and pumping in a tankful of the local stuff is not an issue.
 The only thing that may be required is a more frequent oil change for high sulphur diesel fuels.
+An exception to this may be the USA, where gasoline rules supreme and diesel is generally only available in truck stops.

 Range